tmr08c/tmr08c.github.io/content/blog/2023/01/2022-gratitude/index.md

 ### Mental health

 While I am not super comfortable writing about it, the state of my mental health comes through in my entries.
 An entry categorized as "family" could be a general expression of love and happiness or gratitude for the support of my partner when I was feeling down.
-Reading through all of the entries togther shone a light on the ups and downs felt throughout the year.
+Reading through all of the entries together shone a light on the ups and downs felt throughout the year.

-Below are some of the categories that seemed to help when I wasn't feeling my best.
+Below are the categories that seemed to help when I wasn't feeling my best.

 #### Working from home

 Working from home was definitely a go-to entry for me, but there is some nuance to why I wrote about it.
-While some entries were of gratitude for flexibility around breakfast with my partner or the ability to travel and still work, most were about how much easier emotional regulation and management can be when working from home.
+While some entries expressed gratitude for flexibility (e.g., having breakfast with my partner, working while traveling), most were about how much easier emotional regulation and management can be when working from home.

 #### Morning routine